zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

         ```

 5. Print The Response
-    - For each function call in step 4, the response variable will store the result of the put_feature_value function.
+    - For each function call in step 4, the response variable will store the result of the `put_feature_value` function.
 Under each respective print statement, print the response to see the outcome of the function call for each feature.

 6. Copy The Following Code
-    - Copy this code and paste it after the main function but above the ‘asyncio.run(main())’ line.
+    - Copy this code and paste it after the main function but above the `asyncio.run(main())` line.
 It will be outside the main function.
 		```python
 		# STEP 1
 		# with open("_______", "r") as dittoFile: